 Dear Brian Jackson Dental Community,

 Our office is open for you to visit your local dentist!
-As dental healthcare providers during a pandemic and following the recommendation of the American Dental Association. (https://www.ada.org/en), the CDC and OSHA.
+We are open for business and continue to follow the recommendations of the American Dental Association, (https://www.ada.org/en), the CDC and OSHA.
 Your health and safety is our first priority.

 Please be understanding with our new check-in policies as they are in place for your safety and the safety of our community:

 - Your temperature will be taken and you be asked to use hand-sanitizer.
 Anyone with a temperature of 100.4 or higher, will be rescheduled.

 - Adults, please only bring yourself to your appointment.